FedererKK/portfolio/index.md

   During my tenure at Digital Age I returned ~2.5x in 1.5 years by investing in BTC, BNB and LEO.
   At Midas Capital I was responsible for a team of 5 people, providing liquidity in digital assets listed derivatives (swaps, futures and options).

-  As technology consultant I worked with BlockchainLab, BitQuota, The Rock Trading and Cydia (iOS marketplace for jailbroken devices).
+  As technology consultant I worked with BlockchainLab, BitQuota, The Rock Trading and Cydia.

-  As an Angel Investor I carried several investments in early-stage and more established companies such as Bitfinex, The Rock Trading, IONOMR, AlphaFlow.
-You can see some of them on my profile below.
+  As an Angel Investor I carried several investments in early-stage and more established companies such as Bitfinex, The Rock Trading, IONOMR, AlphaFlow and Kraken.

   I am skilled in Portfolio Management, Market-microstructure, Systematic Trading, Derivatives, and Alternative Investments.
-I am a perpetual student, interested in quantitative finance, technology and philosophy.
+I am a perpetual learner, interested in quantitative finance, technology and philosophy.
 My programming languages of choice are Python and R. I hold a MSc in Analytics and Management from London Business School and a BSc in International Economics and Finance from Bocconi University.

 ## Portfolio